Click Here for Camp Creekside Photos

 10:50-11:35 Language enrichment

 12:50-3:00 Afternoon Adventures

 Camp Creekside is staffed with enthusiastic, well-trained teachers who provide our campers with the individualized attention necessary for substantial learning and growth.
 All tutors are trained in Orton-Gillingham, considered the best approach for readers and writers who struggle with dyslexia.

-During the admissions process, Camp Creekside considers whether our unique and individualized program will meet the educational needs of each camper.
+During the admissions process, Camp Creekside staff considers whether the unique and individualized program will meet a camper’s educational needs.
 Psychological testing is required with the application.
 This testing should include an assessment of intellectual ability and the results of standardized testing to measure academic achievement.
-Evaluations should establish basic academic skill levels and define the nature of the learning difficulty.
+The evaluation should establish basic academic skill levels and define the nature of the learning difficulty.
 Testing must be current (conducted within the past two years).
-We can refer you to several local psychologists for testing, if needed.
+Referrals to local psychologists for testing are available upon request.

 Full-day (8:45 a.m. - 3:00 p.m.) @ $2,500 *

 Optional Keyboarding (8:00 - 8:45 a.m. daily) $100